Keenan-Nicholson/Keenan-Nicholson/README.md

 📚 **Education**

-- BSc major in Computational Math, currently in my final semester of a BA major in Computer Science, minor in Geography.
+- BA major in Computer Science, minor in Geography.
+BSc major in Computational Mathematics

 💻 **Interests**